Of the top questions asked about making money online, how long does it take to do it is probably in the top 3 that I hear. And I’ve got an answer.

 4) Your content amount.

-It’s simple, the more you write = the better your site looks to Google and I’ve written on this just a few days ago.
+It’s simple, the more you write = the better your site looks to Google.

 5) Comments?
 You should try getting them!

 An active participation in your site from visitors (leaving feedback and sharing your content) leads to faster rankings (and sales) on Google.
 Don’t have them?
-Try these techniques!
+Try these techniques to get more comments.

 6) How’s your sales funnel?
 Odds are, it’s bad.